Export Data to Excel in Java

 The copyRows() method copies data and formats of whole rows.
 It takes the source worksheet cells to copy as input parameters along with the source row index, destination row index, and the copied row number.
 The API also provides the overloaded versions of this method to copy rows with CopyOptions and PasteOptions.

-Similarly, You can copy columns data from one Microsoft Excel document to another using the copyColumn() or copyColumns() methods.
+Similarly, You can copy column data from one Microsoft Excel document to another using the copyColumn() or copyColumns() methods.

 Export JSON Data to Excel in Java